lmparppei/Beat/Developer Documentation/About Beat.md

 There are standard keywords for certain settings, which you can see in the class itself, but the block can contain other settings too.
 For example, plugins can write their own settings into the file, usually prefixed by plugin name, ie. `"PluginName: setting"`.

+# Collaboration Mode

+As of 2026, there is a possibility for a collaboration mode built into Beat.
+The server name can be set in `Info.plist`.
+Server code is not public for now.

+Collaboration mode uses CRDTs with local files.
+Nothing is stored on the server, and the source of truth is the document that's last standing in an open room.
+The CRDT library used is `yswift`, a ground-up reimplementation of Yjs for Swift, which is **NOT FULLY COMPATIBLE** with Yjs.

+I've tried to implement collaboration with minimal changes to the actual app core.
+Certain things being filtered out by checking if `document.collaborating` is set to `true`.

-## Future Considerations
+# Future Considerations

 As you might notice, TextBundle is included in the project.
 We *could* have a Beat-specific file format, which could include any sort of attachments and data along with the screenplay, and even multiple versions of the document.
 However, using plain-text UTF-8 files makes things much easier for the user, and adds to the trust that your files are actually readable on any computer.

 It would of course be possible to support both plain Fountain files and `.beat` (TextBundle) wrappers, and that might be the way to go.
 Just alert the user that they will need to save the project in a wrapper file format when they include data that isn't convenient to save at the end of a plain-text screenplay.

+ (2026 edit: I've since moved away from this idea.)

 # Post-mortem